idaholab/moose/modules/electromagnetics/doc/content/source/postprocessors/ReflectionCoefficient.md

   F_{boundary} = F_{incoming} + R F_{reflected}
 \end{equation}

-where $R$ is the reflection coefficient.
+where $R$ is the reflection coefficient of the wave.
 As the wave is a complex-valued plane wave in the benchmark case, the incoming and reflected plane waves have the general forms

 \begin{equation}
   F_{incoming} = C e^{jkL\cos(\theta \pi / 180^{\circ})} \\